savannahloberger/Head_Tracker_Capstone-EXPO/README.md

 Design:
 -
+For this software we focused on the parameters, keeping the overall system light weight and fast.
+The software can be described as two main components, the software library and the main function.

+The library supports the functionality required of the software:
+- Average
+- Check connections
+- Data
+- Display
+- Dummy (practice data)
+- Logging
+- Read data
+- Run time
+- Utilities

 Requirements:
 -

-- External interfaces: Rpi to IMU, RPi to Mag, Rpi to LEDs, Rpi trigger system
+- Communication with External interfaces: Rpi to IMU, RPi to Mag, Rpi to LEDs, Rpi trigger system
-- Press a button (physical or keyboard)
+- Press a button to start (physical or keyboard)
-- Time available (CPU or GPS?)
-- Built-In Test: am I talking to the cube or is it dead
+- Built-In Test
 - SW functions:
     - calculate drift at 10 Hz when system is parked
-    - read sensors over time, plot (?) - store data in file with timestamp accurate to XXX ascii readable (or some format)
+    - read sensors over time and store data in file with time change
-- Sensors = 9dofs of the chip x 6 chips and photodetectors if using LED system
+- Sensors = 9dofs of the chip x 6 chips
 - Track relative drift and flag anomalies